RouxAntoine/unittestTDD/README.md

 ## Specification

-create a python library that return number and return "Fizz" for multiple of 3 and "Buzz" for multiple of 5 "FizzBuzz" for multiple of 3 and 5
+Create a python library that return number or return "Fizz" for multiple of 3 or "Buzz" for multiple of 5 "FizzBuzz" for multiple of 3 and 5